Christa Brey had a lot on her plate when she joined The Jackson Laboratory in May 2008.

 JAXfit has also helped rein in insurance expenses.
 Like all institutions, the Laboratory faces skyrocketing medical benefit costs.
 For self-insured institutions, the problem can be magnified by poor employee wellness.
 On the other hand, it also offers an opportunity given that improving the wellness of employees has a direct impact on benefit costs.

 "The goals of JAXfit are to help employees become healthy, wealthy and wise," says Ben Billings, the program coordinator.
 "As the program launched we received data that healthcare costs for Laboratory employees were very high, even for Maine, where overall costs are higher than the national average.
 So, in addition to providing wellness opportunities, we wanted to provide education and resources to help everyone become more thoughtful healthcare consumers.
-JAXfit and thoughtful benefit design have contributed to healthcare savings that have resulted in no increase in insurance costs for either the Laboratory or employees for the past two years."
+JAXfit and thoughtful benefit design have contributed to healthcare savings that have resulted in no increase in insurance costs for either the Laboratory or employees for the last few years."

 "We've come a long way," says Billings.
 "We try to design the program in a way that makes you ask 'Why wouldn't you want to do it?' but it can be hard to change the culture to one that focuses on wellness and preventative care.